 Opera was launched in 1994 as a research project in Telenor, Norway’s largest telecommunications company, and later became a new company called Opera Software ASA in 1995.

-It was later released for the first time with the 2.0 version and was only able to run on Microsoft Windows systems in 1996.
+It was later released for the first time with the 2.0 version and was only compatible with Microsoft Windows systems in 1996.

-In order to take advantage of the developing technology markets, a new project for mobile platforms was launched in 1998.
+To capitalize on the emerging technology market, a new project for mobile platforms was launched in 1998.

-With version 4.0 released in 2000, a new kernel and tabbed browsing design were developed that runs on multiple operating systems and platforms.
+With the release of version 4.0 in 2000, a new kernel and tabbed browsing design were introduced, which ran on multiple operating systems and platforms.

-Until now, the Opera web browser has been used as a trial version and has had to be purchased after the trial period has expired.
+Until now, the Opera web browser has been available as a trial version, which requires purchase after the trial period has expired.

 With the release of version 5.0, this requirement came to an end, and instead, ads were shown to non-paying users.